-No family should be alone at this time.
-Read how our ELHAP-Connects project is supporting families in lockdown Read more
+No family should be left behind.
+Read how ELHAP is supporting families in these difficult times.
+Read more

 We offer a range of service to young people with disabilities or disadvantage, including: